 Its role is to effectively administer the delivery of aged care including the payment of subsidies and grants, industry assistance and training, and general regulation of the aged-care sector.

 Through Centrelink, the department assesses all residents’ financial circumstances and sets the fees required to be paid by residents in aged care.

 Department of Veterans’ Affairs

 It provides additional assistance to veterans in aged care.

-The commissioner reviews decisions and processes of the Aged Care Complaints Scheme and the Aged Care Quality Agency.
+The commissioner reviews decisions and processes of the Aged Care Complaints Scheme and the Aged Care Quality and Safety Commission.

 The commissioner’s role is to approve accommodation payments that are higher than the maximum amounts approved by the minister and to approve extra service fees.

-Subsidised places in aged care are only provided to people who are an ‘approved aged care recipient’.
-This means they have been assessed as eligible by an Aged Care Assessment Team.
-An assessment can be arranged through the My Aged Care website, and for more information on eligibility criteria see also Approval of Aged Care Recipients Principles 2014 (Cth).
+Subsidised places in aged care are only provided to people who are an ‘approved aged-care recipient’.
+This means they have been assessed as eligible by an aged-care assessment team.
+An assessment can be arranged through the My Aged Care website, and for more information on eligibility criteria see also Approval of Care Recipients Principles 2014 (Cth).